linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 07.03.2026
+- Topic: Origin Uptime
+- Directory: /posts/2026/March/07
+- Description: ``` We are launching Origin Uptime today.
+It is a new part of the TRIVE Suite that helps you monitor your website status for free.
+You can use it to perform heartbeat checks and ensure your services stay online at all times.
+TRIVE is our dedicated ecosystem for powerful Web4 applications.
+Visit trive.web4.one to explore the full suite or go to origin-uptime.linkspreed.com to start monitoring your projects right now.
+We are committed to providing unlimited tools for the community. ```

 ### 06.03.2026
 - Topic: UIID is Your Digital Fingerprint
 - Directory: /posts/2026/March/06